treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 ```
 ---
-### 3. Turing search results into structural data
+### 3. Turning search results into structural data

-Let's see another example of how we can incorporate regex functions to transform text data into a structural, refined dataset, with a simple line of code.
+Let's see another example of how we can incorporate regex functions to transform text data into a structural, refined dataset, with one simple line of code.

 First, let's take a look at Python's list comprehension expression.
-It makes data transformation as simple as one line of code:
+It makes data transformation from one list to another super simple:

 ```python
 new_list = [item.someMethod() for item in old_list]